ahmhabib01/Humidity-automation/README.md

 ## 🧠 **Core Logic: The Hysteresis Principle**

-The Smart Climate Hub uses a $5\%$ hysteresis band to maintain target humidity and prevent short-cycling.
+Humidity Automation uses a $5\%$ hysteresis band to maintain target humidity and prevent short-cycling.

   * **Target (e.g., 65%):** The ideal max humidity.
   * **Humidifier ON:** Only when Humidity $\le$ **$60\%$** ($\text{Target} - 5\%$).